apac-ml-tfc/textract-demo/4.web-gui/README.md

 ```
 aws iot describe-endpoint
 ```
-Update the region and endpoint values in src/SmartOCR.vue
+Update the region and endpoint values in <b>src/SmartOCR.vue</b>
 ```
 const AWS_PUBSUB_REGION = 'us-east-1'
 const AWS_PUBSUB_ENDPOINT = 'wss://ENDPOINTHERE/mqtt'
 ```
 #### Create IoT Policy
-To use PubSub with AWS IoT, you will need to create the necessary IAM policies in the AWS IoT Console, and attach them to your Amazon Cognito Identity.
+To use PubSub with AWS IoT, you will need to create an IoT Policy in the AWS IoT Console, and attach this policy to each logged-in user's Cognito Identity.
+This attachment is performed after a Cognito user is authenticated.
 <br/>Go to [IoT Core](https://console.aws.amazon.com/iot/home) and choose <b>Secure</b> from the left navigation pane.
 Then navigate to <b>Policies</b> and create the following policy:
 * Name: <b>myIoTPolicy</b>
 * Action: iot:*
 * Resource ARN: arn:aws:iot:YOUR-IOT-REGION:YOUR-IOT-ACCOUNT-ID:*
 * Effect: Allow

 Note: the policy name must match the name used in the following Lambda function.
 #### Attach IoT policy to Amazon Cognito Identity
-Create a new Lambda function with Function code from <b>src/smartocr-post-authentication</b>
+Create a new [Lambda function](https://console.aws.amazon.com/lambda) with Function code from <b>src/smartocr-post-authentication.py</b>
 * Function name: <b>smartocr-post-authentication</b>
 * Runtime: Python 3.8
 * Execution role: Create a new role with basic Lambda permissions